bogdanrbucur/pal-e3/README.md

 main();
 ```

-#### Assigning Bogdan in Technical Supt alert role in Voyage User Alert Configuration for Chem Polaris
+#### Assigning Bogdan and Marius in Technical Supt alert role in Voyage User Alert Configuration for Chem Polaris

 ```js
 import * as PAL from "pal-e3";